-CHSS Research Grants is currently closed for applications
+CHSS Research Grants are closed to applications

 Thank you to the translators, Dr. Muhammad Shabbir Ahsen, Mushtaq Ahmad Gurmani School of Humanities and Social Sciences (Urdu), Dr. Trương Thị Thu Hằng, National University of Vietnam-Ho Chi Minh City (Vietnamese), Indrajeet Kumar Jha, PhD, ARSD College – University of Delhi (Hindi), Rogério Sávio Ma’averu (Tetun), Dr. Khammanh Siphanhxay (Lao), Net Wanna, Royal University of Phmon Penh (Khmer), and the Forest Foundation Philippines (Tagalog and Bisaya).